codemonk-digital/vue-responsiveness/README.md

 - listeners are placed on the `MediaQueryList` instances, meaning they are garbage collected as soon as the app is unmounted, without leaving bound events behind on `<body>` or `window` object.
 - no global pollution
 - only one instance per app (much lighter than having one instance per component needing it)
-- in terms of memory and/or CPU consumption, using `window.matchMadia` is a few hundred times lighter than using the _"traditional"_ `resize` event listener method
+- in terms of memory and/or CPU consumption, using `window.matchMedia` is a few hundred times lighter than using the _"traditional"_ `resize` event listener method

 ### Got issues?
 [Let me know!](https://github.com/codemonk-digital/vue-responsiveness/issues)